Facts About Air Pollution

 Gas mask - if you see these, being worn, look out!

-Air pollution fallout is not limited to cities.
+Air pollution fallout is not limited to cities or specific countries.
 In the USA, the famous Grand Canyon National Park is slowly filling up with smog, along with 150 other national parks.

 It is reported that globally the effects of air pollution cost around $2.6 trillion per year at present, and as much as $25 trillion per year per year by 2060 according to work by the OECD.
 Some 3 million people per year could face pollution related deaths at present increasing to 9 million by 2016.
 Costs are related to sick care and lower food production.